giabao/sbt-checkstyle-plugin/README.md

 #### 3.2.0
 + Change organization & name from `"com.etsy" % "sbt-checkstyle-plugin"` to `"com.sandinh" % "sbt-checkstyle"`
 + `sbt-checkstyle` is now published to bintray as in [this guide](https://www.scala-sbt.org/1.x/docs/Bintray-For-Plugins.html)

+  By publishing to bintray, Intellij now can download `sbt sources` of `sbt-checkstyle-plugin`
 + Update default version of checkstyle from 6.15 to 8.29
 + Drop support for sbt 0.13.x
 + break change: `checkstyleConfigLocation` is now a `TaskKey[File]`, not `SettingKey[CheckstyleConfigLocation]`